rems-project/cn-tutorial/docs/getting-started/tutorials/verif-external.md

 ## More on CN Annotations

-{{ todo("TODO: Introduce all the different sorts of CN annotations (e.g., `split_case`) individually with small examples and exercises.") }}
+{{ todo("Introduce all the different sorts of CN annotations (e.g., `split_case`) individually with small examples and exercises.") }}